The goal posts for successful web personalization efforts have been moved for marketers.

-Whatever type of organization you are — global retailer, national publisher, enterprise SaaS company — you can take advantage of content and product recommendation engines like those offered in BlueConic to better resonate with visitors.
+Regardless of business type, you can utilize content and product recommendation engines like those offered in BlueConic to better resonate with customers.

-The key, again, is to solely personalize messaging to those contacts who’ve explicitly expressed interest in a given products or services and “opted in” consent-wise.
+The key is to solely personalize messaging to those contacts who’ve explicitly expressed interest in a given products or services and “opted in” consent-wise.

-For instance, BlueConic customers can bucket consented prospects who have checked out the product page for a specific item at least X times in the last Y days.
+For instance, BlueConic customers can segment consented prospects who have checked out the product page for a specific item at least X times in the last Y days.